Lamborghini Murciélago: Murciélago (2001–2006)

 The Murciélago is an all-wheel drive, mid-engine sports car.
 With an angular design and a low slung body, the highest point of the roof is just under 4 ft above the ground.
-One of the vehicle's most distinguishing features is its scissor doors, a hallmark feature of flagship Lamborghini models.
+One of the vehicle's most distinguishing features is its scissor doors, a hallmark feature of flagship Lamborghini models since the Countach.
 The first generation of the Murciélago was produced between 2001 and 2006 and was powered by a Lamborghini V12 that traces its roots back to the company's beginnings in the 1960s.
 The rear differential is integrated with the engine itself, with a viscous coupling centre differential transferring power to the front wheels.
 The total power distribution is 70 percent at the rear and 30 percent at the front.
 Power is delivered through a 6-speed manual transmission.
 The suspension utilised in the car uses an independent double-wishbone design, and the bodywork mostly features carbon fibre except for the steel roof and aluminium scissor doors.
 The active rear wing and the active air intakes integrated into the car's shoulders are electromechanically controlled, deploying automatically only at high speeds in an effort to maximise both aerodynamic and cooling efficiency.
 The interior was also made more comfortable and ergonomic than its predecessor sporting a simple and clean look with all the major controls along with the gearshift knob integrated into the central tunnel.

-The first generation cars were known simply as Murciélago, sometimes Murciélago VT.
+The first generation cars were known simply as Murciélago.
 The 6192 cc naturally aspirated V12 engine installed in the first generation cars generated a maximum power output of 580 PS at 7,500 rpm and 650 Nm of torque at 5,400 rpm, accelerating the car from a stand still to 100 km/h in 3.8 seconds and on to a top speed of 207 mph.
 Subsequent versions incorporated an alphanumeric designation to the name Murciélago, which indicated their engine orientation and output.
 However, the original Murciélago is never referred to as "LP 580".